 A file's data encoding specifies how to interpret the basic objects in a file.
-As described above, class ELFCLASS32 files use objects that occupy 1, 2, and 4 bytes.
+Class ELFCLASS32 files use objects that occupy 1, 2, and 4 bytes.
+Class ELFCLASS64 files use objects that occupy 1, 2, 4, and 8 bytes.
 Under the defined encodings, objects are represented as shown below.
 Byte numbers appear in the upper left corners.